CyberedCake/CyberAPI/README.md

                 Settings.builder()
                         // put your settings here, usually in the form of .<setting>(<value>)

-                        .commandsPath("<your groupID>.commands")
+                        .mainPackage("<your groupID>")
-                        // usually it's a good idea to define your commands package so that CyberAPI doesn't go searching through
+                        // it is necessary (almost required at this point) to define your main package, as it is used for CyberAPI's
-                        // everything if you are using the 'better commands' feature
+			// custom command and listener system

                         .build() // build once you have changed the settings you want );